Cause Marketing

 As world leaders in conservation, we at TNC know that community support and collaboration are key to achieving our goals to protect the lands and waters on which all life depends.
 The more attention we can bring to our planet's needs, the more we can inspire action that can make a real difference in addressing key conservation issues.

-That's why we're partnering with Minecraft — to raise funds and bring conservation awareness to new audiences for the next generation.
+That's why we're teaming up with Minecraft — to raise funds and bring conservation awareness to new audiences for the next generation.

 Healthy mangrove forests are hotspots of biodiversity, cornerstones of climate resilience and a source of livelihoods for coastal communities worldwide.
 Mangrove trees can absorb four times more carbon than terrestrial trees, making them critical to addressing the climate crisis.
 But mangroves are under threat, largely due to human activity.